-It allows you to really live into understanding your customer and how you can best fill the void and/or need they are after.
-Think about a conversation where someone was telling you about a friend — and you thought ‘wow they could totally use my product or service!’
+It allows you to live into understanding your customer and how you can best fill the void and/or need they are after.
+For example, think about a conversation where someone was telling you about a friend — and you thought, ‘wow, they could use my product or service!’

 That is what creating a customer avatar is about.
 Create those wow moments.

 Prioritizing and Exploring your Customer

 You may come up with several customer avatars.
 This is expected and totally normal.
 What this does mean, however, is you need to prioritize who your number one is.

 By now, we hope you have brainstormed a few avatar ideas, and now you want to narrow it down to one.
 Do not change anything about the profiles — choose the one best suited for that number one spot.

 Additionally, this number one may shift as you go through the other phases; however, let’s get you started by going with your first instinct.

 Once you have selected your number one, think of the job your customer wants to be done.
 This helps you to define a clear image.
 Some examples of jobs-to-get-done are;